architector1324/project-demiurg/examples/old/examples.md

 ### **III.
 Fictional Universes & Media IPs**

-This section demonstrates SRGE's versatility in generating rich **realities for imagined worlds, structured according to the SRGC model**, ranging from classic fantasy settings to established science fiction franchises.
+This section demonstrates DEMI's versatility in generating rich **realities for imagined worlds, structured according to the SRGC model**, ranging from classic fantasy settings to established science fiction franchises.

 ---